Checking API Access

 The 'as-group' option of kubectl

-Try the same commands but this time append the
+Try the same commands but this time append the option as well.--as-group

 kubectl auth can-i create pods --as=poweruser --as-group=example:masters